Get 80% off your plan for your first 3 months*

-Journal entry in accounting: What it is and how to record one for your small business
+Learn what a journal entry is and how to record one for your small business.

 A small business owner uses accounting software to record a journal entry at their desk.